Finding the Best Places to Retire Since 2006!

 Retire in Riverview, Florida?

 Overview: Along the shores of the Alafia River on Florida's southwestern coast, pleasant Riverview is one of Tampa's unincorporated suburbs.
-It began as a simple settlement in 1885, but it has boomed in the last 20 years.
+It began as a simple settlement in 1885, but it grown by 35% in just the last decade.

 Dotted with named neighborhoods and gated communities, Riverview has a lot of attractive new Mediterranean-style homes in gated communities.
 The County operates more than 150 neighborhood parks, many of which are within Riverview's boundaries.
 Alafia Scrub Preserve and Bell Creek Preserve offer opportunities for hiking and nature study, and The Oaks at Riverview Senior Center sponsors "Let's Move!" walks.
 Seven golf courses have a Riverview address, and doctors, dentists, grocery stores and big box stores are all close at hand.
 Two stunning state parks, Hillsborough River State Park and Alafia River State Park, are in the neighborhood and boast rafting rapids, off-road biking trails and scattered lakes for fishing and canoeing.
 World class beaches are about an hour to the west.